 One of the main reasons why people head to Kasol and nearby places is because it is light on the pocket as there are is no scarcity of decent budget options for accommodation except for a few months when it is peak season.
 The internal transport in and around Kasol is also very cheap.

 Accommodation is fairly inexpensive in and around Kasol (except peak season prices are high to due high tourist influx) and will cost around 500-800 INR per day depending on what you choose.
-If you choose Backpackers hostel that it can come down to around 300-350 INR per dorm bed and guest houses and will cost anywhere between 500-800 INR.
+If you choose Backpackers hostel that it can come down to around 300-350 INR per dorm bed and guest house and will cost anywhere between 500-800 INR.

 The only thing that is a little bit expensive is the food.
 If you are going to visit the famous cafés in Kasol then it will cost you a bit but trust me it is worth it since the food is just amazing here.

-Food is going to a bit expensive here, So I would say it will be around 500-700 INR per day depending on how many cafes you visit.
+Food is going to be a bit expensive here, So I would say it will be around 500-700 INR per day depending on how many cafes you visit.
 Though it is a little bit on the expensive side, trust me, you will love all the Multi-cuisine delicacies that Cafés in Kasol offer.

 |Accommodation cost = 1200 INR